manifold-systems/manifold/docs/docs.md

 * You can rename / refactor elements in structured data sources

-Further, the Type Manifold API unifies code generation architecture by providing much needed structure and consistency for developers writing code generators.
+Further, the Type Manifold API unifies code generation architecture by providing much needed structure and consistency for developers *writing* code gen tooling.
 It puts an end to "lone wolf" code gen projects only one developer fully understands.
-Moreover, you don't have to invest in one-off IDE integration projects; the Manifold plugin for IntelliJ handles everything for you, from incremental compilation to usage searching to refactoring.
-Finally, even if you've already invested in an existing code generator, you can still recycle it as a wrapped type manifold -- the wrapper can delegate source production to your existing framework.
+Moreover, you don't have to invest in one-off IDE integration projects; the Manifold plugin for IntelliJ handles *everything* for you.
+All types and extensions provided by the Type Manifold API are fully managed in IntelliJ, including incremental compilation, usage searching, and refactoring.
+As a consequence IntelliJ integration is free when you use Manifold in your architecture.

+>Note if you've already invested in a conventional code generator, you can still recycle it as a *wrapped* type manifold -- the wrapper can delegate source production to your existing framework.

 To illustrate, consider this simple example.
 Normally you access Java properties resources like this:

 ```java
 Properties myProperties = new Properties();